It is the brain’s largest and most developed structure, divided into two symmetrical halves called hemispheres or cerebral lobes.

 - Temporal lobe: Its main functions are associated with memory.
 The dominant temporal lobe stimulates the memory of words and the temporal lobe non-dominant images.

-- Occipital lobe: Here the visual cortex is present, allows visualize and interpret what is in the environment.
+- Occipital lobe: Here, the visual cortex is present, allowing visualization and interpret what is in the environment.

 - Insular lobe: Monitors the functional state of the body.

-- Parietal lobe: It is located near the central groove and processes the signals linked to the body space.
+- The parietal lobe is near the central groove and processes the signals linked to the body space.

-There are some conditions that may be associated with conditions in the telencephalon.
+Some conditions may be associated with conditions in the telencephalon.

 They stand out among them:

-- Depression: This is a condition that causes mood changes, transiently or permanently, from decay or tribulation, to guilt.
-This does not allow you to enjoy the daily events of life, on the contrary, there is no motivation.
+- Depression: This condition causes mood changes, transiently or permanently, from decay or tribulation to guilt.
+This does not allow you to enjoy the daily events of life; on the contrary, there is no motivation.

-- Bipolarity: This is a disorder that produces sudden increases in energy, manifested in changing moods, from joy to sadness quickly and without being able to control it.
+- Bipolarity: This disorder produces sudden increases in energy, manifested in changing moods, from joy to sadness, quickly and without being able to control it.